Khuzdul: Secret language

-There were many similarities between Khuzdul and the native tongues of Men of the Far-East of Middle-earth.
-This is because in the early days of Middle-earth, Men of these regions had friendly contact with the Dwarves, who "were not unwilling to teach their own tongue to Men with whom they had special friendship, but Men found it difficult and were slow to learn more than isolated words, many of which they adapted and took into their own language".
-Adûnaic, the language of Númenor, retained some Khuzdul influences and was said to have been influenced by Khuzdul's basic structure.

-Dwarves were however, willing to reveal the names of places in Khuzdul, with Gimli revealing the names of the landmarks of Moria: "I know them and their names, for under them lies Khazad-dûm, the Dwarrowdelf...
+Dwarves were unwilling to teach outsiders Khuzdul, even to their non-dwarf friends.
+Dwarves would speak the languages of the region "but with an accent due to their own private tongue...".
+Dwarves were however willing to reveal the names of places in Khuzdul, such as the names of the landmarks of Moria: "I know them and their names, for under them lies Khazad-dûm, the Dwarrowdelf...
 Yonder stands Barazinbar, the Redhorn...and beyond him are Silvertine and Cloudyhead:...that we call Zirakzigil and Bundushathûr."

 Iglishmêk

 Besides their aglâb, spoken tongue, the Dwarves used a sign language, or iglishmêk, which was also just as secretive as Khuzdul.
 According to The War of the Jewels, it was learned simultaneously with the aglâb from childhood.
 The Dwarvish sign language was much more varied between communities than Khuzdul, which remained "astonishingly uniform and unchanged both in time and in locality".

-Tolkien described of their structure and use among the dwarves:

-"The component sign-elements of any such code were often so slight and so swift that they could hardly be detected, still less interpreted by uninitiated onlookers.
+Tolkien described its structure and use: "The component sign-elements of any such code were often so slight and so swift that they could hardly be detected, still less interpreted by uninitiated onlookers.
 As the Eldar eventually discovered in their dealings with the Naugrim, they could speak with their voices but at the same time by ‘gesture’ convey to their own folk modifications of what was being said.
 Or they could stand silent considering some proposition, and yet confer among themselves meanwhile."

 Tolkien only gave a few examples of the Iglishmêk sign language in his unpublished notes.
 The command to "Listen!" involved a slight raising of both forefingers simultaneously.
 The acknowledgment "I am listening" involved a slight raising of the right-hand forefinger, followed by a similar raising of the left-hand forefinger.